Playing card games is one of the most enjoyable ways to pass the time, especially if you play the card game Speed.

 There are other rules that can be used on top of the existing rules.

 - Doubles: In this variation, players can play cards that are equal in value to one of the cards in the center pile.
 For example, if the card in the center pile is a queen, players can play a queen if he or she has it on hand.

-- Wild cards: You can use jokers to be played as wild cards.
-As wild cards, jokers can take the value of any cards which means that you can play it at any time during the game.
+- Wild cards: You can use jokers as wild cards.
+That means jokers can take the value of any card, allowing you to play it at any time during the game.
 Well, except if it’s the last card of the play.

 Wrapping Up: A Card Game That’s Super Speedy Fun!

-As you can see, the Speed card game is very easy to learn, thank to its simple rules.
-However, you do need to be quick to react to get the advantage over your opponent.
+As you can see, it’s very easy to learn the card game Speed, thanks to its simple rules.
+However, you need to react quickly to get the advantage over your opponent.